 The Greater London Authority has a marvellous, publicly-available dataset of the street trees of London.
-The downloadable spreadsheet contains location and species information for over 700,000 trees, representing more than 2,000 different species.
+The spreadsheet – which I obviously downloaded as soon as I found out about it – contains location and species information for over 700,000 trees, representing more than 2,000 different species.
 And among those 700,000+ entries is the following gem, perhaps the handiwork of a bored intern tasked with cataloguing the trees of Southwark:

 In the interests of full disclosure, this is not my own discovery: I heard about it from Paul Wood, who is an expert on the street trees of London.
 But Paul did not know what kind of tree it really is, so I thought I would go find out for myself.